IGE-OpenReproLab2025/decoatpont_ISMP6_repro/README.md

 spread shows the difficulty with which models compute ice flux at the grounding line, even for models with the same sliding law and sliding coefficient.
 Leading us to discuss the choice of comparison metric and target, and looking if other regions exhibit the same results.

+In this work we define three targets with which we will compare the other models with:
+- `BedMachine`: target based on the observation data, this we allow us to see if the models are able to accuratly reproduce the observed geometry of the grounding line.
+- `LSCE_GRISLI2 expAE04 2150`: target for the limited grounding line retreat.
+- `UNN_Ua expAE04 2250`: target for the large grounding line retreat.

+The model-based-target are chosen based on Seroussi 2024 [H. Seroussi, T. Pelle, W. H. Lipscomb, A. Abe-Ouchi, T. Albrecht, J.Alvarez-Solas, X. Asay-Davis, et al. Evolution of the antarctic ice sheet over the next three centuries from an ismip6 model ensemble.
+Earth’s Future, 12(9):e2024EF004561, Sept.
+2024. doi: 10.1029/2024EF004561.], and will allow us to see if the ice flux at the grounding line increases with the retreat of the grouding.
+As the grounding line retreats, the ice thickness at the GL increases, which leads to an increased flux based (accordingly to Schoof 2007 equation for the ice flux at the grounding line).

 ## Contributors